 Online dating: just like a catalog of potential partners.
 Right?

-There are amazingly beautiful women on the dating apps.
+There are amazingly beautiful women on dating apps.
 I’ve seen them.
 I’ve never gotten a message back from them, but that doesn’t keep me from trying.
 I mean, aspirational dating is the rule.
 Why would we be shooting for someone outside our attractiveness zone?
 And in this catalog of women today, in New York City, I thought I’d give up some secrets about what this single dad is looking for in an online dating profile.
 I think the DNA reveals a lot about me (part of my goal in writing this) and might reveal a bit about how women might go about selling themselves differently online.

 Immediate Left Swipes: